Atuaama7/Assignment/README.md

 # Running the Tests
-This script performs various data manipulation tasks.
-Below is a breakdown of key functionalities:
+This script executes different operations on data processing.
+The following list includes explanations of vital operational capabilities:

 End-to-End Tests

 Importing Data:

-Reads a CSV file (Salaries.csv) into a Pandas DataFrame.
+The script imports the Salaries.csv CSV file which transforms its data to a Pandas DataFrame.

-Displays the first few rows (.head()).
+The command .head() shows the initial lines of the data set.

 Checks dataset dimensions using .shape.

 Adding New Columns:

-Introduces a Benchmarks column with a constant value of 70,000.
+The script adds a Benchmarks column which contains the constant value 70,000.

-Computes Salary_score as salary / Benchmarks, rounded to two decimal places.
+A new column named Salary_score receives the value salary / Benchmarks with a rounding precision of two decimal places.

 Dropping Columns:

-Demonstrates two methods to remove specific columns using .drop().
+Two approaches to delete particular columns are displayed using the .drop() function.

-Creates dataset subsets with selected columns.
+The program function splits input data into different subsets while choosing specific columns to work with.

 Appending Data:

-Adds new records dynamically to a DataFrame.
+A DataFrame receives dynamically added new records through this operation.

 Merges two DataFrames using pd.concat().